 “As someone who has often touted his roots in the activist community, Jim Kim’s refusal to change the World Bank’s unfair and immoral definition of middle income countries is a terrible disappointment and a missed opportunity,” said AHF's President Michael Weinstein.

-For the past five years, AHF’s “Raise the MIC” campaign called on the World Bank to classify all places where people earn just a few dollars a day as low income instead of middle income countries, which pay higher prices for medicine and other development aid despite being home to 75 percent of the world’s poorest and two-thirds of people globally living with HIV.
+For the past five years, AHF’s “Raise the MIC” campaign called on the World Bank to classify all places where people earn just a few dollars a day as low income instead of middle income countries, which pay higher prices for medicine and other development aid despite being home to 75% of the world's poorest and two-thirds of people globally living with HIV.

-“Developing countries throughout the world are struggling to provide medicines and healthcare to people who are dying every day from diseases that are 100 percent treatable and preventable, like HIV/AIDS and TB,” Weinstein said.
-“It’s time for someone to take the helm at the World Bank who will ensure vital support gets to the people who need it most.”
+“Developing countries throughout the world are struggling to provide medicines and healthcare to people who are dying every day from diseases that are 100% treatable and preventable, like HIV/AIDS and TB," Weinstein said.
+"It’s time for someone to take the helm at the World Bank who will ensure vital support gets to the people who need it most.”